Bury St Edmunds

-Bury St Edmunds (/ˈbɛri sənt ˈɛdməndz/), commonly referred to locally as Bury, is a historic market, cathedral town and civil parish in Suffolk, England.
-The picturesque Bury St Edmunds Abbey is near the town centre.
+Bury St Edmunds (/ˈbɛri sənt ˈɛdməndz/), commonly referred to locally as Bury, is a cathedral as well as market town and civil parish in the West Suffolk district, in the county of Suffolk, England.
+The town is best known for Bury St Edmunds Abbey and St Edmundsbury Cathedral.
 Bury is the seat of the Diocese of St Edmundsbury and Ipswich of the Church of England, with the episcopal see at St Edmundsbury Cathedral.
 The town, originally called Beodericsworth, was built on a grid pattern by Abbot Baldwin around 1080.
 It is known for brewing and malting (Greene King brewery) and for a British Sugar processing factory, where Silver Spoon sugar is produced.
 The town is the cultural and retail centre for West Suffolk and tourism is a major part of the economy.
+The built up area had a population of 41,280 at the 2021 census.

 Etymology

 The name Bury is etymologically connected with borough, which has cognates in other Germanic languages such as German Burg 'fortress, castle' and Bereich '(defined) area' Old Norse borg 'wall, castle'; and Gothic baurg 'city'.
 They all derive from Proto-Germanic *burgs 'fortress'.
 This in turn derives from the Proto-Indo-European root bhrgh 'fortified elevation', with cognates including Welsh bera 'stack' and Sanskrit bhrant- 'high, elevated building'.
+In Medieval Latin it was known as Burgum Sancti Edmundi (also spelled Aedmundi).
+In the Anglo-Saxon period the town was called Bedricesweord or Bedericesworth.

-The second section of the name refers to Edmund King of the East Angles, called Edmund the Martyr, who was killed by the Vikings in the year 869.
+The second section of the name refers to Edmund, King of the East Angles, called Edmund the Martyr, who was killed by the Vikings in the year 869.
 He became venerated as a saint and a martyr, and his shrine made Bury St Edmunds an important place of pilgrimage.

 The formal name of the diocese is "St Edmundsbury", and the town is colloquially known as Bury.